fablabbcn/smartcitizen-docs/docs/Components/Urban Sensor Board/Metal Oxide Sensor/MICS.md

-Inside the MICS Metal Oxide sensors
+About CO-NO2 Metal Oxide Sensors
 ===================================

-The SGX Mics is a Metal Oxyde Resistive sensor capable of reacting to different substances in the atmosphere.
+The SGX Mics is a Metal Oxide Resistive sensor capable of reacting to different substances in the atmosphere.
 In a simplified way, it is comprised of two main elements:

 - A **SnO~2~ substrate** that acts as a sensor element
 - A **heater element** to keep the substrate in an optimal working area